How do I value my business?

 This program was put together because many business owners were wanting to understand how to value their business.

 Valuing a business has many moving parts.
 It’s not just a matter of taking one or two data points.
-To explain the nuances this program that’s been put together has a series of 7 steps with each step explained; one email at a time.
+To explain the nuances, this program has a series of 7 steps with the goal of explaining each step one email at a time.

-The program that’s been put together covers 7 primary topics and includes an Excel file for you to use in order to determine a basic value for your business.
-The program also includes 7 PDFs of information so you can thoroughly understand each of the 7 steps and how each one builds on the next.
+The program covers 7 primary topics and includes an Excel file for you to use in order to determine a basic business value.
+The program also includes 7 PDFs of information so you can thoroughly understand each of the 7 steps and how each step builds on the next.

-• Step 7 brings it all together to arrive at the final value of the business.
+- The final step brings it all together to arrive at the final value of your business.

-If you would like to learn more about how to value your business, simply go to this page on my website. https://www.rogersonbusinessservices.com/valueyourbusiness
+If you would like to learn more, simply click this link and how to value your business.

-If you want to get started right away, click this link https://rogersonbusinessservicescom.activehosted.com/f/27 and enter your details and you will start your learning about the Steps to Value Your Business.
+To start right away, click this link and enter your details and you will be on your way to learn about the Steps to Value Your Business.

 If you have feedback or suggestions please feel free to email me at email@example.com.